An initiative of

 DXY: As the biggest online community for healthcare professionals in China, DXY is devoted to better communication and better quality within the healthcare industry.
 All clinical trials should be compulsorily registered, and all the individual data should be open for public scrutiny.
 DXY spares no effort to reveal the truth and propagate its importance and potential benefits to patients, physicians, researchers, and regulators in China.

-National Collaborating Centre for Mental Health: The NCCMH, as guideline developers for NICE, are pleased to sign this petition and to support the AllTrials campaign.
+National Collaborating Centre for Mental Health, as guideline developers for NICE, are pleased to sign this petition and to support the AllTrials campaign.
 Access to all trial results will improve guideline recommendations and lead to better quality of care

 Autism Rights Group Highland: We are signing because we believe that transparency and honesty are essential to progress and should be embedded within every stage of research to ensure that no trial is ever hidden, whatever the results.

 Beating Bowel Cancer: Patients need as much information as possible when dealing with their disease.
 We believe that transparency and openness can only lead to better outcomes for patients.

 Research Autism: As the only UK charity exclusively dedicated to research into interventions in autism we firmly believe that all clinical trial data should be made freely available.
 Publicly available trial results, whether positive or negative, will lead to better clinical decisions and better quality of care.